-Emily Ludolph writes about business, history, and culture.
+Emily Ludolph is a director at West Wing Writers.
 She has published in The New York Times, The Atlantic, Artsy, Airmail, Eye on Design, JSTOR Daily, Quartz, Narratively, TED Online and Design Observer.
-She is the host of a live show and podcast called Dedicate It.

 Entrepreneurial thinking was in the air this year, from bridging creativity and capital to scaling side hustles.
 We rounded up the best advice from 99U thinkers who have been there, won it all, failed big, and kept on coming back for more.